 Estimated read time: 10 minutes

-Making the most out of our content matters and can help us drive reach, share of voice and improve our content performance culture.
+Making the most out of our content matters and can help us drive reach, share of voice and make our content performance culture successful.
 Audio – live and recorded – as well as live video can be differentiators.
-In this article I’m sharing what I learned when I broadcasted via LinkedIn Live.
+In this article I’m sharing what I learned from my LinkedIn Live broadcasts.

-I’ve been doing live content for many years now and most networks have some functionality available:
+I’ve been doing live content for many years now and most social networks have some functionality available.

 LinkedIn joined the club and rolled out LinkedIn Live.
 As of this writing, it’s invite-only and you can apply here to be considered to get the functionality.
 LinkedIn will review how active you are on the network, followers/connections and those kind of things.